The personal fit part of the consulting interview is as important as the case study part

 - Would you be happy with the decision to get into consulting in the long run - happiness

-The next section will focus on the application of the concepts learnt in the three common questions.
+The next section will focus on the application of the concepts learned in the three common questions.

 - Have a look at our cases focused on personal fit!
 You can find more useful tips and interesting questions to go through.